OmniBrew/sw5e-data/data/species/aqualish.md

 ### SOCIETY AND CULTURE
 The Aqualish hate the image they have in the galaxy as thugs, regardless of its veracity, and blame it on any- and everyone else.
 Because of this, the species are considered pariahs on Ando, which has a lower population of Aqualish than the galaxy itself.
 All Aqualish speak mutually intelligible dialects of the same language.
 Quarrelsome and thug-like, the Aqualish culture revolved around aggression and toughness, with diplomacy being one of their weakest attributes.

+### NAMES
+Aqualish names are intended to sound strong.
+Surnames are not familial, but are chosen by each individual Aqualish.

+__Male Names.__ Bung, Gu, Opege, Soni, Tubop

+__Female Names.__ Cestirki, Duni, Iftu, Sifre, Umi

+__Surnames.__ Dogomurra, Julo, Kronem, Nidoal, Utix